 When using the hosted OpenSanctions API, you must always provide an API key when you make requests.

-Note: You need authentication to use the hosted API.
-If you're running the yente application on-premises, you can disregard this page.
+You need authentication to use the hosted API.
+See the yente documentation if you are running it on-premise.

 Once you have obtained an API key, you must include it with each request sent to the service.
-The key can be provided either in the Authorization HTTP header, or using the ?api_key= query parameter.
+The key must be provided in the Authorization HTTP header:

 Authorization: ApiKey xxxxxxxxxxxxxxxxxxxxxxxx

-Note: Your API key should be kept secret - keep it safe to prevent unauthorised use of your OpenSanctions account.
+Your API key should be kept secret — keep it safe to prevent unauthorized use of your OpenSanctions account.

 Here's a code snippet that demonstrates how you can include the API key in each request when using the Python requests library: